CaioMatInt/stock_management_multi_tenancy/README.md

 This is a simple single database multi tenancy stock management system.

-## How to install and use this project
+## How to install and use this project locally

  - Clone this project to your computer
  - Navigate to the created laravel project folder